Metropolitan District Homeowners’ Rights Task Force

 Hoa Taskforce

-by Summerbreeze , 9 months ago
+by Summerbreeze , about 2 years ago

 I believe the HOA task force has a good understanding with the problems wuth HOAS.
 One suggestion was a lack of education for board members.
 There are many resources to educate board members if they choose.
 I think there needs to be some kind of communication to inform board members of the resources available to them.